moodle/devdocs/general/development/process/peer-review.md

 Ensure that:

 - New language strings are named correctly (all lower case, no camel-case, underscores are permissible in some cases);
-- Help strings are named and formatted as described in [[Help strings]];
+- Help strings are named and formatted as described in [Help strings](https://docs.moodle.org/dev/Help_strings);
 - Language strings are used instead of hard-coded strings for text output;
 - Language strings have not been removed or renamed, had their meaning changed or had their parameters changed in stable branches (permitted only in master); and
-- [[AMOS commands]] have been specified when moving or copying language strings.
+- [AMOS commands](https://docs.moodle.org/dev/AMOS_commands) have been specified when moving or copying language strings.

 ### Databases